wp-plugins/wordpress-gtop-analytics/readme.txt

 License: GPLv3
 Requires at least: 3.3
 Tested up to: 3.8-beta-1
-Stable tag: 1.1.5
+Stable tag: 1.1.5.1

-Adds GTop Analytics code to your footer or any other widgetized zone without messing with the source code.

 == Description ==

 Adds GTop Analytics code to your footer or any other widgetized zone without messing with the source code.

+Read more about GTop on http://www.gtopstats.com/ [EN] or http://www.gtop.ro/ [RO].

 == Installation ==